 What is a Marketing Qualified Lead?

-We usually suggest that for companies new to lead gen, and with a pretty slow drip of leads coming, that the initial point person follow up with all MQLs.
+For companies new to lead gen, that often have a pretty slow drip of leads coming, we suggest that the initial point person follow up with all MQLs.
 This should include a simple email and/or phone call to gauge interest level, to see if they have any questions you can help with, and most importantly, to continue that consultative approach that showcases your business as a credible resource.

-You can then determine if a) they need to continue to be nurtured in order to learn more about them, or b) they are ready to be handed off to a salesperson (i.e., they are a Sales Qualified Lead).
+- They are ready to be handed off to a salesperson (i.e., they are a Sales Qualified Lead)

 What is a Sales Qualified Lead?